AguaClara/filtration-theory/Fall 2018/Fall 2018 Report.md

 - Transparent PVC pipe of inner diameter 1 in. and >120 cm in length (Obtained from AgauClara Lab)
 - 3 PVC Pipe caps of inner diameter 1.32 in.
 (Obtained from AguaClara Lab)
 - Brass or copper pipe of outer diameter 0.50 in., inner diameter 0.436 in., and length >120 cm.
 (Obtained from McMaster-Carr)
+- 6 Push-to-connect reducers, 1/2" to 3/8"
 - Sand sieved to three size ranges: .354-.5 mm (between  35-45 mesh size), .5-.707 mm (25-35 mesh size), and .707-1 mm (18-25 mesh size) in diameter.
 (Obtained from AguaClara Lab and Sieved in Cornell Center for Materials Research)
-- Three turbidimeters (Obtained from the AguaClara lab
+- Three turbidimeters (Obtained from the AguaClara lab)
 - Three pressure sensors (Obtained from the AguaClara Lab)
+- Teflon Tape

+##### Materials for Top of Filter (x3 each)
+- 1" LASCOtite Adapter MPT x Gasket, Part Number: 21305
+- LASCO Sch80 Reducer Bushing (Flush Style) MPT x FPT, Part Number: 839128
+- 2" McMaster-Carr Straight Adaptor with Hex Body, Part Number: 4596K57
+- Push-to-Connect Fitting for Drinking Water, Straight Adapter, for 1/4" Tube OD x 1/8 BSPT Male, Part Number: 5104K15

 #### Tool List